Balibo Five: The event

+The official Indonesian version is that the men were killed by crossfire during the battle for the town.

 Roger East

 Roger East, 53, an Australian AAP-Reuters journalist, travelled to East Timor to investigate the deaths of the five men.
 East was captured in Dili by the Indonesian military on 7 December 1975, the day of the invasion, and executed by firing squad on the morning of 8 December with his body being disposed of in the ocean.
 He has been referred to as the forgotten sixth member of the Balibo Five.
 Calls for an inquest into East's death have been rejected.

-A 1999 government enquiry into the deaths of the Balibo Five and Roger East, conducted by the former chairman of the National Crime Authority and Australian Government Solicitor Tom Sherman, found no evidence of murder but accused Indonesia of burning their bodies in a "charade" to destroy all evidence of a "monumental blunder" following their deaths in crossfire.
+A 1999 government inquiry into the deaths of the Balibo Five and Roger East, conducted by the former chairman of the National Crime Authority and Australian Government Solicitor Tom Sherman, found no evidence of murder but accused Indonesia of burning their bodies in a "charade" to destroy all evidence of a "monumental blunder" following their deaths in crossfire.
 However, in contrast to the Balibo incident, the killing of Roger East:"took place in an urban area with a number of uninvolved persons in close proximity.
 The quality of the evidence on Roger East's death was much higher.
 The evidence came from two eyewitnesses, supported by strong circumstantial evidence of the killing from two further witnesses.
 In relation to Roger East, I have concluded that it is more likely than not he was summarily executed by an unidentified Indonesian soldier late on the morning of December 8, 1975, in the wharf area of Dili".